 How I managed anxiety around pregnancy and birth with T1D

-This blog post was written by Laura Hill, a T1D community member, JDRF staff member and new mum to baby Ivy as part of our 2022: Time to Kick T1D Goals campaign.
+This post was written by Laura Hill, a T1D community member, JDRF staff member and new mum to baby Ivy.

 Before falling pregnant, I was aware of the demands that T1D and pregnancy may bring and that these may take a toll on my mental health.
 Separately, these two experiences are life-changing and bring with them a bucketload of stresses.
 When combined, the pressure to manage T1D whilst pregnant is beyond overwhelming!